-Article 54 The President of the University may, upon deliberation of the Graduate School Committee, permit a student to enroll in the Graduate School as a researcher in order to pursue research on a specific topic.
+Article 54 The President of the University may, upon deliberation by the Graduate School Committee, permit a student to enroll in the Graduate School as a researcher in order for the aforementioned student to pursue research on a specific topic.

-(Law School Graduate Training Student)
+(Visiting Law Students)

-Article 55 For those who have completed the courses of the Graduate School of Law and wish to continue studying independently for the bar examination under the learning environment of the university, the President of the University may permit them to enroll in the Graduate School of Law as Law School Graduate Training Students, upon deliberation of the Graduate School of Law Faculty Committee.
+Article 55 The President of the University may, upon deliberation by the Graduate School of Law Committee, permit students who have completed the courses of the Graduate School of Law and wish to continue studying independently for the bar examination within the learning environment of the University to enroll in the Graduate School of Law as a visiting law student.